hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     %}
 </figure>

-Topaz represents 0x7F as two diagonal lines (&thinsp;<span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span>&thinsp;)^[Different Kickstart ROM versions shipped with slightly different versions of the Topaz font, but all of them have checker pattern or diagonal lines at 0x7F.
-Check the comparisons at [Heckmeck's blog post on Amiga Topaz](https://heckmeck.de/blog/amiga-topaz-1.4/)], which makes it very distinct compared to all the other characters because of its unusual angle: <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> is the *only* glyph where the diagonals go two pixels up and **two** pixels to the side at 45˚.
+Topaz represents 0x7F as two diagonal lines (&thinsp;<span class="amiga-inline">⌂</span>&thinsp;)^[Different Kickstart ROM versions shipped with slightly different versions of the Topaz font, but all of them have checker pattern or diagonal lines at 0x7F.
+Check the comparisons at [Heckmeck's blog post on Amiga Topaz](https://heckmeck.de/blog/amiga-topaz-1.4/)], which makes it very distinct compared to all the other characters because of its unusual angle: <span class="amiga-inline">⌂</span> is the *only* glyph where the diagonals go two pixels up and **two** pixels to the side at 45˚.
 Because 0x7F doesn't follow the "inherent rules" of Topaz, it's quite challenging to use well in Amiga ASCII art—but it's also what makes it interesting.

+### The Contradiction of a Non-Printable Glyph
-Even though I had used <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> extensively in my own ASCII art, and had seen it used by others, I had never realized that it's not supposed to exist as a graphical glyph, at least according to the character encoding standard.
-0x7F is part of the ASCII character encoding standard and assigned to the DELETE control character (DEL).
-By definition "it is supposed to do nothing"^[Definitions of DEL: [Wikipedia](https://en.wikipedia.org/wiki/Delete_character) and [Aivosto](https://www.aivosto.com/articles/control-characters.html#DEL)], and as such, is a *non-printable* character, meaning that its glyph is supposed to be empty, undefined.
-This code position and definition has carried all the way to the current version of Unicode.
-If I try to print 0x7F here as an HTML entity, it will display a generic symbol for "unrepresentable character" &#x7F; instead.
+But as I was taking a closer look at the ISO/IEC 8859-1 standard, I realized that 0x7F is assigned to the DELETE control character (DEL), which is a character that "is supposed to do nothing"^[Definitions of DEL: [Wikipedia](https://en.wikipedia.org/wiki/Delete_character) and [Aivosto](https://www.aivosto.com/articles/control-characters.html#DEL)], and as such, is a *non-printable* character.
+In other words, the graphical representation of DEL is *supposed* to be empty and undefined.
+Even though I had used <span class="amiga-inline">⌂</span> extensively in my own ASCII art, and had seen it used by others, I had never realized that it's not supposed to represented as a graphical glyph.

 But... if 0x7F is supposed to do nothing, and look like nothing, then why does Topaz have a glyph for it?
-A glyph, that even on its own is quite strange for being so fundamentally different to all the other characters.
-If a character has a visual representation, am I wrong to assume that it is tied to some meaning or function, so it must do *something*?
+A glyph, that even on its own is quite strange for being so fundamentally different to all the other characters?
+If a character has a visual representation, I assume it is tied to *some* meaning or function, so it must do *something*?
 What is it?
 Why did Topaz's creators think that 0x7F is so significant that it warrants deviating from the standard they otherwise follow?

+Everything about this strange glyph seemed to be in contradiction.
 Maybe Walden is onto something.

 <figure class="u-image-full-width">
     {% image